-One-half a cup of firm tofu made with these coagulants contains about 253 mg of calcium or 25% the Daily Value based on an adult 2,000 calorie diet.
+One half cup of firm tofu made with these coagulants contains about 253 mg of calcium or 25% the Daily Value based on an adult 2,000 calorie diet.

 Nigari or magnesium chloride is a salt-like compound usually obtained from clean seawater.

 Gypsum or calcium sulfate, however, is a mined soft chalk-like mineral that is also used industrially as a hardening ingredient for building materials like plaster, stucco and drywall.

 This is relevant to some health seekers because non-food derived calcium supplements like calcium carbonate, a type of mined limestone, have long been debated in research to have potential health consequences, calcification of the arteries being one of them.
 These types of supplements are thus frequently avoided by health-conscious consumers.

 So, the question remains: Is tofu, and its gypsum or the calcium sulfate mineral content, safe if you tend to eat it on a regular basis?

 Currently, the FDA classifies gypsum or calcium sulfate under GRAS status or "generally recognized as safe."
 It is a widely used food additive in commercial bread, craft beers, canned goods, blue cheese and yeast products.

 When analyzing tofu, by volume it contains a low ratio of coagulant.
 Calcium sulfate, along with magnesium chloride (nigari), both usually make up about 2%.
 This is indicated on some tofu product labels.

 The main thing about non-food derived calcium is that it has a low absorbability rate which can lead to excess in your bloodstream where it can cause vascular issues.